Farama-Foundation/D4RL/README.md

 env.step(env.action_space.sample())

 # Each task is associated with a dataset
+# dataset contains observations, actions, rewards, terminals, and infos
 dataset = env.get_dataset()
 print(dataset['observations']) # An N x dim_observation Numpy array of observations

+# Alternatively, use d4rl.qlearning_dataset which
+# also adds next_observations.
+dataset = d4rl.qlearning_dataset(env)
 ```

-Datasets are automatically downloaded to the `~/.d4rl/datasets` directory.
+Datasets are automatically downloaded to the `~/.d4rl/datasets` directory when `get_dataset()` is called.
 If you would like to change the location of this directory, you can set the `$D4RL_DATASET_DIR` environment variable to the directory of your choosing, or pass in the dataset filepath directly into the `get_dataset` method.

 ## Algorithm Implementations